 Rate Limits

 In this section, you’ll discover the guidelines and usage policies for accessing Bettermode's public APIs.
-These provisions ensures that we can ensure fair usage and maintain the quality of the public API experience for all clients.
+These provisions ensure fair usage and help us maintain the quality of the public API experience for all clients.

 GraphQL Complexity Calculation

-Each field within the schema is assigned a numerical complexity, that is used to calculate the overall complexity of the query.
+Each field within the schema is assigned a numerical complexity which is used to calculate the overall complexity of the query.
 By default, the complexity of a field is reflective of its return type, as is outlined in the table below:

 Field type | Complexity |